 Recipe to eat like a local: Crema Catalana

-One of the most traditional catalan desserts of all times: Crema Catalana or crema cremada (“Burnt cream”), is a dessert pretty similar to the French crème brûlée and has its origins on the flan recipe, which is one of the oldest desserts known in Europe, dating to Roman times before Christ.
-It is traditionally served on Saint Joseph’s Day (March the 19th – Father´s day) although nowadays it is consumed at all times of year.
+The quintessential Catalan dessert of all times: Crema Catalana or crema cremada (“Burnt cream”) is a refreshing citrus-infused cream, with a hint of cinnamon and a crunchy layer of caramelized sugar.
+It is made following a recipe that is pretty similar to the French crème brûlée.
+Crema Catalana is traditionally served on Saint Joseph’s Day (March the 19th – Father´s day) although nowadays it is consumed at all times of the year.

-This dessert has its origin in the XVIII Century when a Bishop visited a Nouns Convent here in Catalonia, they prepared a flan though the result was a kind of liquid cream, and while trying to fix it, they added a layer of burned sugar just before serving it.
-As it was hot, the bishop shouted: Crema (it burns!
-In Catalan language), which gave the name to the recipe.
+This dessert has its origin in the XVIII Century when a Bishop visited a Nouns Convent in Catalonia.
+They prepared a flan for dessert, but the result was a kind of liquid cream, and while trying to fix it, they added a layer of burned sugar just before serving it.
+As it was hot, the bishop took a bite and shouted: Crema! (it burns! in the Catalan language), then the name to the dish.

-This delicious dessert it is a refreshing citrus infused cream, a hint of cinnamon and a crunchy layer of caramelized sugar that can be prepared at home quite easily, and here is our recipe:
+A delicious Crema Catalana can be prepared at home quite easily, and here is our recipe:

-This Crema Catalana is served during our Food Tour in Sant Antoni and El Poblesec in Barcelona.
+Picture: Crema Catalana served during our Food Tour in Barcelona.

 Prep time: 40 minutes plus chilling time

 7 large free-range egg yolks

 - In a saucepan pour the milk, and add orange and lemon zest, and cinnamon, then gently bring to boil.
 Remove from the heat and allow to infuse for around 15 minutes.